rebelsky/csc207c/_readings/github.md

 updates from it to your local repository.

 ### Cloning a repository

-*Quick notes!*

-Typing `git help` into the terminal will bring up a list of the most common Git commands and a brief description of what they do.
-You can also get help on a particular command with `git help *command*`.
-Also, remember that you need to precede every Git command with `git`.
-So, for example, to add something to a repository, you use `git add`, not just `add`.

 1\.
 Navigate to the repository you will be cloning.
 It may be one you've forked.
 It may be one I've asked you to use.
 It may be one you've created.
 It may be one you've found on your own.